Home

 At the end of the page, you can see the total score of the SCORAD and oSCORAD, as well as the separate result for the extent of eczema, the intensity, and subjective symptoms.

-Reference values for the SCORAD (objective und subjective):
+Reference values for the SCORAD:

-0 – 24 Points mild atopic dermatitis
+0 – 24 points mild atopic dermatitis

-25 – 59 Points moderate atopic dermatitis
+25 – 59 points moderate atopic dermatitis

-above 60 Points severe atopic dermatitis
+above 60 points severe atopic dermatitis

 Reference values for the oSCORAD:

-0 – 14 Points mild atopic dermatitis
+0 – 14 points mild atopic dermatitis

-15 – 39 Points moderate atopic dermatitis
+15 – 39 points moderate atopic dermatitis

-above 40 Points severe atopic dermatitis
+above 40 points severe atopic dermatitis

 scorad 3 en